tstohn/ESGI/README.md

 The easiest way to get started right away is to simply download the binaries of ESGI for your system (Windows, Linux or Mac) here [RELEASE](https://github.com/tstohn/ESGI/releases).
 They contain the whole repository. __ESGI__, __demultiplex__, __annotate__ and __count__ are in bin and you can find the library for ESGI in lib if you want to develop with it yourself.
-The releases do not contain htslib - which is needed for *annotate* if you want to map dna/RNA-sequences - and STAR.
+The releases do not contain htslib - which is needed for *annotate* if you want to map RNA-sequences - and STAR.
 Therefore, both have to be downloaded manually.
-If your sequences contain no DNA/RNA sequences you can work with the release right away.
+If your sequences contain no RNA sequences you can work with the release right away.

 Otherwise, you can also build ESGI on your own if you prefer (or if integrating htslib into the release for RNA-mapping does not work).
 Therefore, you can install necessary dependencies and then build ESGI (and its tools):